princesi22/Online-Store-Annual-Report/README.md

 ## 📌 Project Overview

-The **Online Store Annual Sales Report** is a comprehensive, interactive dashboard built with **Tableau** that provides end-to-end analysis of e-commerce performance.
+The **Online Store Annual Sales Report** is a comprehensive, interactive dashboard built with **Power BI** that provides end-to-end analysis of e-commerce performance.
 This project analyzes sales data across multiple dimensions to uncover actionable insights for business growth.

 ### **Dashboard Scope:**